“Notice that the stiffest tree is most easily cracked, while the bamboo or willow survives by bending with the wind.” Bruce Lee

 Consistency is the key to safely and effectively improving your flexibility.
 Flexibility training is a slow and systematic process of gradually unlocking areas of tightness and tension that have built up over time.
 Commit to incorporating yoga into your daily routine and you’ll see significant progress over time.

-WHO SHOULD PRACTICE THE FLEXIBILITY SEQUENCES?
+WHO SHOULD PRACTICE THE YOGA FOR FLEXIBILITY SEQUENCES?

 If you struggle with tight muscles, a lack of flexibility or chronic muscular pain, you’ll find these routines beneficial.